tahoe-lafs/infrastructure/README.md

 **WARN**: This server should be re-configured on regular basis, which means the availability of the related services and their data will NOT be guaranteed very long.

-Some additional information may be found in this [README](./testgrid.tahoe-lafs.org/README) file.
+Some additional information may be found in this [README](./testgrid.tahoe-lafs.org/README) file and in the [TestGrid](https://tahoe-lafs.org/trac/tahoe-lafs/wiki/TestGrid) wiki page.

 ### Webforge